Mass Notification Solutions

-Quickly and reliably send emergency mass notifications across multiple modes of communication in seconds.
+Quickly and reliably send emergency mass communication across multiple modes of communication in seconds.
 From a catastrophic event to everyday usage, send out thousands of messages per second to residents, employees, students and staff.
 Be confident knowing you have an industry-leading platform with proven performance and scalability.

-Mass Notifications to Protect the Public
+Mass Notification Technologies to Protect the Public

 What Are Mass Notification Systems?

 A mass notification system is a method of communication that allows system administrators to simultaneously send notifications to individuals or groups using lists, locations and/or other defined factors of an emergency.
 The system can send notifications through multiple channels to alert thousands of people to the risk of danger within seconds, potentially saving many lives and providing critical information in a timely fashion.